Domestic abuse

-The definition of domestic violence and abuse states: Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
+The definition of domestic abuse states: any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
 This can encompass but is not limited to the following types of abuse:

 • psychological, such as being isolated from friends or family, low self-esteem, blaming themselves for things (including their abuse), and humiliation in front of others